 Wine Tasting Without Driving in Napa

-Napa on a Budget: Walking the Mile of Wineries in Yountville
+Visiting Napa: Walking the Mile of Wineries in Yountville

 Park your car at the southern tip of Yountville in the morning and then put those keys away.
 The entire walk is about a mile with plenty of stops along the way for wine and food.
-And don't think that this walking agenda is only for those on a budget.
+And don't think that this walking agenda is only for those without a car.
 It's a great introduction to the delights of Napa and perfect for your first day or afternoon in town.